innogentSaurabh/Pokemon-search-app/README.md

 Step to run the project

-1. Take the clone from git repository by using cmd : git clone repo-url
+1. Take the clone from git repository by using cmd : git clone https://github.com/innogentSaurabh/Pokemon-search-app.git
 2. cd pokemon-search-app
 3. npm install
 4. npm start